Expert panel calls for sweeping election security measures

-BOSTON (AP) — An expert panel of the National Academy of Sciences is calling for fundamental reforms to ensure the integrity of the U.S. election system, which is handicapped by antiquated technology and under stress from foreign destabilization efforts.
+BOSTON (AP) — An expert panel of the National Academy of Sciences called for fundamental reforms to ensure the integrity of the U.S. election system, which is handicapped by antiquated technology and under stress from foreign destabilization efforts.

-The report calls for replacing rickety voting machines with more-secure voting systems that use paper ballots or equivalents, and other measures such as a particular form of postelection audit aimed at spotting fraud.
+The cautiously worded report calls for replacing rickety voting machines with more-secure voting machines that use paper ballots, and other measures such as a form of routine postelection audit aimed at spotting fraud.

-The panel did not offer a price tag for its measures, although others have estimated that replacing voting machines could cost well over $1 billion.
+The panel did not offer a price tag for its recommended overhaul.
+New York University’s Brennan Center has estimated that replacing aging voting machines over the next few years could cost well over $1 billion.

-The study’s recommendations reflect a consensus among election security experts.
-Yet legislation that embraced them was watered down in Congress this summer before being stalled by Republican leadership.
+“The extraordinary threat from foreign actors has profound implications for the future of voting and obliges us to examine, re-examine seriously, both the conduct of elections in the United States and the role of the federal and state governments in securing our elections,” Lee Bollinger, president of Columbia University and co-chair of the panel, said in presenting the report Thursday.

 Most Read Business Stories